mattmc3/zsh_unplugged/README.md

 > 🤔 perhaps you don't need a Zsh plugin manager after all...

 TLDR; You don't need a big bloated plugin manager for your Zsh plugins.
 A simple ~20 line function may be all you need.
-And, it has hypersonic-turbo-speed performance to boot!

 Click here to [skip to the code](#jigsaw-the-humble-plugin-load-function).